The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-Finally, given a diagonal of a space polygon, we can perform what the random polygons community calls a \emph{polygonal fold} or \emph{crankshaft move}~\cite{Anonymous:2010p2603} and the symplectic geometry community calls a \emph{bending flow}~\cite{Kapovich:1996p2605} by rotating half of the polygon rigidly with respect to the other half around the diagonal; the collection of such rotations around all of the $n-3$ diagonals of a given triangulation will be our Hamiltonian torus action.
-We can now summarize the existing literature as follows:
+Finally, given a diagonal (chord) of a space polygon, we can perform what the random polygons community calls a \emph{polygonal fold} or \emph{crankshaft move}~\cite{Anonymous2010p2603} and the symplectic geometry community calls a \emph{bending flow}~\cite {Kapovich1996p2605} by rotating one arc of the polygon rigidly with respect to the complementary arc, with axis of rotation the diagonal, as shown in Figure~\ref{figbendingflow}; the collection of such rotations around all of the $n - 3$ diagonals of a given triangulation will be our Hamiltonian torus action.